ereadingtool/ereadingtool/README.md

 Easily the best testing environment for this is VSCode.
 To enable tests, be sure to look at the launch.json file and confirm there is configuration with an `args` value `test`.
 Then, you'll want to go to the test section of VSCode and choose to `RUN` the name of your test configuration.
 Unreconciled issues finding database tables may exist.
-Try nuking your storing then nuking your migrations from space.
+Try storing then nuking your migrations from space.

 ## Web